pschroedl/slab/README.md

 Then, Navigate to localhost:3000 to see 'Hello World' in its very own div and open your dev console to witness the glory of 'successfully loaded bundle.js'

 ### Todo's

- - Include Testing libraries - karma/mocha,chai,sinon
+ - Setup JSDOM, Sinon
  - REST Endpoint scaffolding/Hapi Plugins?
- - Additional transformations as a part of build e.g. : ES6/CSS/HBS/JSX ( even though they were kindof excluded by design ... we'll see - maybe I will create separate repo's or modules for each )
+ - Additional, optional transformations as a part of build e.g. : ES6/CSS/HBS/JSX ( even though they were kindof excluded by design ... we'll see - maybe I will create separate repo's or modules for each )

 ###License